 Most mortgage deals carry arrangement fees, which can vary from a few hundred pounds up to a couple of thousand.

-Also bear in mind that these set up costs can sometimes comprise of two fees.
+Also, bear in mind that these set-up costs can sometimes be made up of two fees.
 An increasing number of lenders charge a non-refundable booking fee, which is effectively a product reservation fee.
-You won't get back this back if you end up not taking the mortgage, perhaps because your house purchase falls through, for example.
+If your house purchase falls through and you don’t end up taking the mortgage deal, you won’t get this fee back.

-The second type of fee is an arrangement fee which you pay on completion of the mortgage so you won't have to pay it if, for any reason, you don't take the mortgage.
+The second type of fee is an arrangement fee, which you pay on completion of the mortgage.
+Therefore, you won't have to pay it if, for any reason, you don't take the mortgage.

 The best mortgage rate for you depends on how much you are looking to borrow.
 A high fee is often worth paying in order to secure a low interest rate if you are applying for a large mortgage.
 But those with smaller mortgages could be better off opting for a higher rate and lower fee.

-However, while this is the general rule, it is well worth crunching the numbers when you are comparing mortgages: you need to work out the total cost over the term of the deal.
-For example, if you are going for a two-year fix you need to work out the cost of your repayments over the term: find out what the monthly payment will be, which you can do using our mortgage calculator, and multiply by 24.
+While this is the general rule, it is well worth crunching the numbers when you are comparing mortgages - you need to work out the total cost over the term of the deal.
+You can do this by finding out what the monthly payment will be using our mortgage repayment calculator – and then multiply by 12.
 You then need to add on the arrangement fee to find out the total cost.

 You will likely find that you have more mortgage deals available to choose from if you have a good credit history.
 So it’s worth making sure that your credit report is as good as it can be before applying for a mortgage.

 By paying off any outstanding borrowed credit and making sure your current address is on the electoral roll, you can help to improve your credit score.